HSLU-NaomiM/foxy-dashboard/README.md

 yarn install

 ## Configuration
 This application uses Supabase as its backend.
-The Supabase URL and Service Role Key are hardcoded directly into the src/components/Dashboard.js file.
+The Supabase URL and Service Role Key or the public anon key are hardcoded directly into the src/components/Dashboard.js file.

-For production use, it is highly recommended to use environment variables to store these keys securely instead of hardcoding them.
+** For production use, it is highly recommended to use environment variables to store these keys securely instead of hardcoding them. **

 Obtain your Supabase credentials: